THE ASCENSIONIST MUSIC VIDEO

 The path narrows in shadow.

-The path forward twists into circles, endless cycles of seeking, forgetting, remembering, and seeking again.
+The path forward twists through repetition, cycles of seeking, forgetting, remembering, and seeking again.

 By night, it must be divined.